 - Ease of Use: They help make code cleaner and more readable when managing complex data flows.

-Creating Your First Generator
+Creating Your First Python Generator

 Here’s a simple example of a generator that yields numbers from 1 to n: